JedimEmO/dominator-book/src/introduction/working_with_callbacks.md

 ```

-### Dealing with 'static
+### Dealing with 'static constraints for state management

+Since all callbacks we will be dealing with are constrained to capturing by `'static`, we have to make some considerations when designing our application state management.
-What this practically means is that if we want to connect our events to the rest of our application in any meaningful way, we have two options:
+What this practically means is th   at if we want to connect our events to the rest of our application in any meaningful way, we have two options:

 - Create static references to the application state by `Box::leak()` and share `&'static` references to the relevant parts
-- Keep state inside cloneable pointer types, and capture clones by values
+- Keep state inside cloneable pointer types (usually `Arc`), and capture by move

 Both of these are valid approaches, and typically a mix is good.
 Again, the **Patterns** chapter will cover more of this.